an-slua-sidhe/Original-Fantasy-Game/README.md

 #### Colours

-I combined the **Grayscale Template** colour scheme with the art I had prepared to create my colour pallete.
+I combined the **Grayscale Theme** colour scheme with the art I had prepared to create my colour palette.
 The elements colours gelled well with the [**Main Screen Background**](static/images/misc/main_page_bg.pdf) and the other art.
 In particular I made use of the Grayscale Button colour in the drop-down on scroll Navbar background for larger res, which complimented the art nicely.
 I altered various hover effect colours on elements to work with this.
 An opaque background colour was used in various elements to make text visible.

 The colours used for the site are: